mikegratton/slog/README.md

 * *1.4.0*
     * Add header/footer options for `FileSink` and `BinarySink` to add fixed file contents when a file is opened or closed.
-    * Improved signal handling.
-Slog will now detect if you have installed a handler and forward signals to your handler after it has flushed its queue.
+    * Improved signal handlers to be async signal safe.
     * `exit()` now causes Slog to flush its queue.